 Firstly, we welcome the Council's commitment to close the Craigahulliar Landfill site over the coming years and to restore the site to some form of positive after-use.

 Craigahulliar Holiday Park has been in operation since 2018 as a neighbour of the landfill site.
 In that time the normal day to day operations at the landfill site have caused no major issues for Blairs Caravans.
-However, this current proposal will fundamentally change the way that mixed municipal waste, which will include "black bin" putrescible matter, is going to be handled and that concerns my client.
-By the Council's own assessment (July 2024), 22.5% of black bin content was food waste which shouldn't be there.
-We believe there is risk of odour where this problem doesn't presently exist.
+However, this current proposal will fundamentally change the way that mixed municipal waste, which will include putrescible matter, is going to be handled and that gives us concern.
+We believe there is a risk of an odour problem arising that presently doesn't exist.